- Export now includes notes

 Keep your projects and clients organized with categories

-Categories is the first view you'll see when you launch the app.
+The app has three main views.
+Category-view is the first you'll see when you launch the app.

 From there, you can click the Add-button (＋) to create new categories for your tasks.